-The of your body require an adequate supply of oxygen to function properly.
+The tissues of your body require an adequate supply of oxygen to function properly.
 Time spent undergoing hyperbaric oxygen therapy (HBOT) increases the amount of oxygen in your blood which, in turn, temporarily restores the normal levels of blood gases and tissue function necessary to fight infection and promote healing.

 Breathing New Fuel Into Your Body